Being-Rawan/Customer-Segmentation/README.md

-Here’s a sample `README.md` file for your project:

----

 # **Customer Segmentation using Kafka, Spark, and MySQL**

 This project demonstrates the use of Apache Kafka, Apache Spark Structured Streaming, and MySQL to process and analyze customer purchase frequency data from the *Online Retail* dataset.
 The primary goal is to categorize customers as **Low Frequency** or **High Frequency** based on their purchasing patterns.